 Southwest Symphony was founded in 1983 to fulfill a need created by the suspension of the Community Concert Series in Hobbs, NM.
-From its' inception the Symphony has strived to bring a variety of music and dance programs to the citizens of Southeastern New Mexico.
+From its inception the Symphony has strived to bring a variety of music and dance programs to the citizens of Southeastern New Mexico.
 Each season Southwest Symphony presents seven concerts that include three classical, semi-classical, and pop music performed by our Southwest Symphony Orchestra.
 Additionally the Symphony acts as a presenter to bring four performers that includes a variety of music and dance genres.

-Cindy Walker has been the Orchestra Manager since 1995.
-She has a B.M. in Piano Performance and a M.M. in Music Theory & Composition from Texas Tech University and an Associate degree in Mortuary Science from Amarillo College.
-Ms. Walker works at Griffin Funeral Home and is organist at First United Methodist Church.
+Cindy Walker has been the Orchestra Manager for the Southwest Symphony since 1995.
+As programming coordinator, she is responsible for suggesting potential artists to perform each concert season.
+Cindy has a Bachelors of Music in Piano Performance and a Masters of Music in Music Theory & Composition from Texas Tech University.
+A recent retiree as manager of Griffin Funeral Home, she also has an Associate degree in Mortuary Science from Amarillo College.
+In addition, Ms. Walker is Chancel Choir accompanist and organist at First United Methodist Church.

 Christy Hepp began working with the Southwest Symphony in 2014.
 A retired elementary school teacher with Hobbs Municipal Schools, she graduated with a Bachelors of Education from University of the Southwest and a Masters Degree in Teaching from Grand Canyon University.
 She’s excited to be coordinating the Youth Series Events with Lea County schools to enhance the existing music programs and to inspire students through the performing arts.